maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 ## In Sum...

-IcedCoffeeScript plus the "Error Short-Circuiter" library is powerful and succinct way to clean up your JavaScript-based applications.
+IcedCoffeeScript plus the "Error Short-Circuiter" pattern is a powerful and succinct way to clean up your JavaScript-based applications.
 We've been writing code this way for over a year now and can't imagine going back to the old toolset.